fcr3/bearcare-server/README.md

 - Gain access to university database for TANG events
 - Improve dataset and implement providerRoutes3

+### Instructions for local testing:

+- Basic Setup:
+  - Must make your own dev.js file within the config directory and follow prod.js for what keys you must fill in
+  - Go to mLab.com for a Mongo database that you can set up.
+This requires you making a user with a username and password to fill in the URI
+  - `npm install` for all the packages

 ### URL and Routes:

 - URL: https://agile-ocean-69681.herokuapp.com/